vasid1999/ScalaCPU/README.md

 # Scala CPU

 This is work done as part of the B.Tech project at IIT Madras.
 The aim of the project is to explore resource-performance tradeoffs in existing hardware compilers.
-This repo contains a simple 5-stage RISC-V processor which comes in two variants: single-cycle and pipelined.
+This repo contains Scala source code for a 5-stage RISC-V processor which comes in two variants: single-cycle and pipelined.
+Simulation code has also been added for Verilator.

 If you are new to this (like we were), here's a lightning-quick primer on all you need to know to use this: